-Churches in Europe were often re-purposed after a town was taken by invaders.
-The Kesik Minare is a good example of this.
-Although originally built as a Roman temple, it was rededicated as a Byzantine church during the 7th century.
+Churches in Europe were often re-purposed after invaders took a town.
+The Kesik Minare of Kaleici is an excellent example of this.
+Initially built as a Roman temple, the building became a Byzantine church during the 7th century.
 Then, it was re-purposed again as a mosque by the Sultanate of Rum in the 10th century.
-As part of this process, the minaret, or tower, was added.
-It returned to a church in the 1300s under Cypress’ crusading king, but once again became a mosque later.
-Sadly, after surviving all of that change, the mosque was destroyed by fire in 1846, but the minaret still stands today.
+The minaret, or tower, was added as part of this process.
+Finally, it returned to a church in the 1300s under Cyprus's crusading king but again became a mosque later.
+After surviving, a fire destroyed the building in 1846, but the minaret still stands today.

-Finally, you should visit the Yivliminare Cami.
-This complex includes a mosque, Dervish lodge (think whirling dervishes) and an extraordinary minaret that rises over one hundred feet into the air.
-The newest construction of the mosque has six domes, a highly unusual design feature and the oldest known multi-dome mosque.
-You can view amazing artefacts from many periods as the mosque is now a museum.
+Finally, tour Yivliminare Cami in Antalya old town.
+This complex includes a Dervish lodge (think whirling dervishes) and an impressive minaret over one hundred feet tall.
+The newest construction has six domes, a highly unusual design feature and is the oldest known multi-dome place of worship.
+The mosque is also now a museum, highlighting many artefacts.

 There are few newly constructed buildings in Antalya old town because the entire central city is a preservation district.
 Still, fantastic restorations and remodels of old structures include hotels, shops, and restaurants.
 Some of Antalya's best-kept secrets are Kaleici's boutique hotels that are old Ottoman houses.
 Most wonderful boutique hotels feature less than 20 rooms.
 Many restaurants sell typical Turkish cuisine, but fresh seafood and mezes fair well with diners who want to enjoy cuisine from the sea.
 Save room for amazing desserts and some coffee.
 For local treats, ask for Piyaz, made with tahini, a sesame paste, beans, garlic, and walnuts, or enjoy tahini and hummus.